Shantanu20000/Angular_java_Project/README.md

       targetPort: 8080
   type: ClusterIP
 ```
+# Important:-
-# Important:- Here we mention our Backend service name in yaml file that name must mention in our Frontend image at the place of localhost then create image & push it on DockerHub
+1. Here we mention our Backend service name in yaml file that name must mention in our Frontend image at the place of localhost then create image & push it on DockerHub

 # Configured first our EKS Cluster and then fired below commands.
 ```
   kubectl apply -f main.yaml
 ```
+# Important:-
+1. Loadbalancer Security Group must have port allow 80 8080 and 3306
+2. Must check that RDS is Connect to a Claster Node (In which we host our backend)or Not.
 # We will get loadbalancer DNS (Hit on Google url)
 ```
 kubectl get svc
 ```
 # Now we attach loadbalancer DNS with Domain name (ocean-learner.cloud) with the help of R53 service of AWS.

-# Steps
+Steps:-
   1. Firstly give our register DNS in Hosted Zone (Here we use Hostinger DNS Provider).
   2. We gets 4 NS that Ns we have put in Hostinger as you know it.
   3. Create Record with SubDomain in it (We use here "angular.ocean-learner.cloud") with A Record or CName Record